poker90102/Electron-React-Boilerplate/README.md

 git pull upstream master
 ```

-## Static Type Checking
+## Type Annotations
 This project comes with Flow support out of the box!
-You can annotate your code with types, [get Flow errors as ESLint errors](https://github.com/amilajack/eslint-plugin-flowtype-errors), and get [type errors during runtime](https://github.com/gcanti/babel-plugin-tcomb-boilerplate) during development.
-Types are completely optional.
+You can annotate your code with types, [get Flow errors as ESLint errors](https://github.com/amilajack/eslint-plugin-flowtype-errors), and get runtime errors of incorrect types with [tcomb. types](https://github.com/gcanti/babel-plugin-tcomb-boilerplate).
+Gradually add type annotations to function arguments and return values but if you don't want to add type checking, just don't add types.
+Type checks are turned off during production.

 ## Native-like UI